 French Drain – An underground perforated pipe surrounded by stone.
 Designed to allow underground, or excessive surface, water to collect in the pipe and channel it to a different and desired location.
 Most French drains are shallow, and used out in a yard, or other area with poor surface drainage.
 French drains are not a replacement for correct surface drainage.
 They are an option when correct drainage is difficult, or unachievable.

 Foundation Drain – An underground perforated pipe surrounded by stone.
 Designed to collect underground water into the pipe and channel it away from your foundation.
-Foundation drains are installed along the foundation of the home at footer level.
+Foundation drains are installed along the basement or crawl space of the home at footer level.
 Foundation or Footer Drains are often confused with French drains.
 Although similar in design and function, they do have different applications.

 Repair – Correcting the source of the problem.
 If the source is not addressed, then it is not a repair.